systemslab/popper-paper/paper/paper.md

   We present four use cases that illustrate the usefulness of this approach.
-We show how, by following the _Popper_ convention, re-executing experiments on multiple platforms is more practical, allowing reviewers and students quickly get to the point of getting results without relying on the original author's intervention.
+We show how, by following the _Popper_ convention, re-executing experiments on multiple platforms is more practical, allowing reviewers and researchers quickly get to the point of getting results without relying on the original author's intervention.
 documentclass: sigplanconf
 sigplanconf: true
 classoption: preprint